singularlogic/mitigate-documentation/docs/f_control.rst

 .. image:: assets/cc_3.png

-- Upon successful declaration, the new control appears in vendor management list.
+- Upon successful declaration, the new control appears in control management list.

 .. image:: assets/cc_4.png

 Managing a new control
 ----------------------
-- In order to declare a new control  several consecutive steps have to be undertaken .
+- In order to managung  a new control  several consecutive steps have to be undertaken .
 - Initially the user must login.

 .. image:: assets/Log_4.png